rajikudusadewale/Financial-Dashboard/README.md

 **Introduction:**

 In this report, I present a comprehensive analysis of financial data using Power BI Financial Dashboard.
-This dashboard provides key stakeholders with real-time insights into the organization's financial performance.
+This dashboard gives key stakeholders real-time insights into the organization's financial performance.
 By leveraging the power of data visualization, I aim to equip decision-makers with the tools they need to make informed and strategic choices to drive the company's success.

 [For a live demonstration of the dashboard, click here](https://app.powerbi.com/view?r=eyJrIjoiNmE5MGRiMGYtOGFkZC00ZjMzLTlmYmEtMmExNWQ5YjRjZmViIiwidCI6IjM3NzY1MTAyLWQwZjgtNDJmYi05NTQ3LTY1ZTAwMTllZDk1ZiJ9)